-Lake Wildsee with the respective natural reserve Reither Moor at the western lakeside is located in the south of Seefeld.
+The Wildsee with the respective Reither Moor Natural Reserve at the western lakeside is located near Seefeld in Tirol.

-Already in 1022 a "Sevelt”, which means a field at the lake, was mentioned, which has probably referred to Lake Wildsee.
-In the period of the Emperor Maximilian, the lake used to be mainly for fishing purposes.
-The lake moreover gave the name to the village of Seefeld (lake/field) and is today one of the most popular destinations in the Olympic region of Seefeld.
+The Wildsee, literally the Wild Lake, has a long history: Already in 1022 AD, a "Sevelt" (field at the lake) was mentioned, which was probably referred to the lake itself.
+In the period of Maximilian I, it used to be mainly for fishing purposes.
+The lake moreover gave the name to the town of Seefeld (lake/field) and is today one of the most popular destinations in the Olympic Region of Seefeld.

 Surface: 6.7 hectares

 Width: 200 m